Food lovers rejoice! You can actually get paid to eat.

 As a mystery shopper for the food business industry, you’ll get to eat out without having to pay a cent.

-In some cases, this also includes all your drinks and stay at the hotel (if you’re assigned to the restaurant of a hotel, you usually get to stay at the hotel for free.
+In some cases, this also includes all your drinks.
+If you’re assigned to the restaurant of a hotel, you usually get to stay at the hotel for free.

 Where to Find Restaurant Mystery Shopping Gigs

 If you’re new to this industry, don’t skip MSPA Americas and absorb everything you can learn about mystery shopping.

 This website also has a marketplace and job board, so check out possible assignments there.

 Other popular dining-related mystery shopping sites you can try are:

 - Coyle Hospitality Group – Earn $20-$40 per task

 - MarketForce – Pays $15 to $35 via check or direct deposit